Sidónio Pais: Assassination

 Pais escaped a first assassination attempt on 5 December 1918, during the award ceremony for survivors of the navy trawler Augusto de Castilho.
 Nine days later, however, he fell victim to the second.

-The president made his way to the Lisboa-Rossio Railway Station on the evening of 14 December 1918, after having enjoyed dinner at the restaurant Silva, located in the Chiado.
+The president made his way to the Rossio railway station in Lisbon on the evening of 14 December 1918, after having enjoyed dinner at the restaurant Silva, located in the Chiado.
 He was accompanied by his brother and his son, planning to take the train to Porto in order to confer with the Northern Military Juntas.
 When he entered the station at around 11 PM, he was received by a Republican Guard ordered to protect the President.
 The earlier, failed assassination attempt on the President had led to an increase in security.
 However, this couldn't ruin the mood as a band played a popular song when the President entered the station.

 Inside the station, the left-wing activist José Júlio da Costa was waiting for him, concealing a pistol in his Alentejo cloak.
 When the President passed the assassin on the first floor of Rossio station, Da Costa penetrated the double police cordon that surrounded the President and fired two shots from the pistol hidden under his cloak.
 The first shot hit Pais in the right arm, where the bullet became lodged.
 The second shot hit the President in the stomach, causing a wound which would prove fatal.
 Pais immediately fell to the ground, and a panic broke out.
 During the confusion, four innocent bystanders were fatally wounded by the guards; the assassin, who didn't try to escape, was arrested after being brutally beaten by the crowd.
 Pais was still alive at this point and was rushed toward St. Joseph Hospital, but he died of his wounds en route to the hospital shortly before midnight.

 Sidónio Pais's funeral was attended by tens of thousands of people, but multiple interruptions, some of them violent, took place as protesters mingled among the crowd.
 On 16 December, João do Canto e Castro was chosen as his successor by the Congress of the Republic rather than through a new plebiscite.